steaks/codeducky/madelson/Processes.md

-- problem: want to run Node.exe from .NET
-	- spoiler: we'll make this easy with MedallionShell
-- start info: start the process, wait for exit, read stdin/out (already kind of verbose)
-- problem: need to dispose of the process
-- problem: escaping command-line args
-	- solution: link to SO post
-- problem: will hang if stdin/out not ready
-	- can use Begin, but there is no great way to know about completion
-	- solution: use tasks
-- problem: what if the process just hangs?
-	- solution: wait w/timeout + kill
-- problem: blocking -> can use TaskCompletionSource + event to go fully async
-- problem: what if the output/input data is large => use a custom task (e. g. a read-write loop)

-- use MedallionShell!
-- show auto-dispose, redirection syntax, if syntax, timeout via options
-- mention: can do a lot more (e. g. other pipes, &&)

 Scripting and shell languages are often built around the ability for one process to easily launch and work with the results of others.
+This is the primary mode of processing in bash, while <a href="http://mentalized.net/journal/2010/03/08/5_ways_to_run_commands_from_ruby/">ruby supports at least 5 approaches</a> with varying levels of flexibility and conciseness.

-In .NET, this is typically done via the [ TODO link ] System.Diagnostics.Process API.
-The Process API is quite general and powerful, but it can be clunky and difficult to use correctly in some of the most common use cases.
-As a spoiler, I ended up wrapping much of this complexity into a new .NET library: [TODO link]; I'll show how that library greatly simplifies this task at the end.
+In .NET, this is typically done via the <a href="http://msdn.microsoft.com/en-us/library/system.diagnostics.process(v=vs.110).aspx">System.Diagnostics.Process</a> API.
+The Process API is quite general and powerful, but it can be clunky and difficult to use correctly in the common use cases that are handled so well by the languages above.
+As a spoiler, I ended up wrapping much of this complexity into a new .NET library: [TODO link]; I'll show how that library greatly simplifies this task at the end of this post.
 As an example, I recently wanted my application to launch an instance of NodeJS from .NET.
 I needed to write to Node's standard input, and capture the standard output text, standard error text, and exit code.
 Here's the code I started out with:

 <pre>
 // Non-functional code